f-normies/glueless/README.md

 ### Client Configuration

-Edit `hiddify-core/hiddify-config.json` to adjust client settings like DNS, routing rules, and ports.
+Edit `hiddify-core/hiddify-config.json` to adjust client settings like DNS and routing rules. **Changing ports is highly not recommended**.

 ## Usage with Other Containers